VaLeXaR/wp-multilang/readme.txt

 * No dublicate posts
 * No subdomens for language version

-WP Multilang compatible out of the box with the plugin:
+WP Multilang compatible with plugins:

 * ACF, ACF Pro (ACF Pro supported in translating `object field`)
 * WooCommerce